 Step 1: wash, soak & cook rice

-It is import to wash rice thoroughly.
+It is important to wash the rice thoroughly.
 Then add water and soak it for 20 min.

 While the rice is being cooked, move on to step 2 or skip to step 3 for the salmon mixture.